remotephone/blog.rmtph.one/_posts/2021-04-15-CyberDefenders_macos_spotlight copy.md

 I tried the IDEVICEINFO plugin for mac_apt and got nothign useful, so there may have been another way to this answer but I didn't find it.

-## Eerything past here is night 2.
+## -- Everything past here is night 2. --

 ## Question 14: Find the flag in the GoodExample.jpg image.
 It's hidden with better tools.